 Requesting a Delivery from LIBRA

 There are a number of ways to request LIBRA materials.
-Penn faculty, staff, students, affiliates and medical staff should use the "Request" option in Franklin for monographs or entire journal volumes, or "Scan & Deliver" for specific articles.
+Penn faculty, staff, students, affiliates and medical staff should use the "Request" option in Franklin for monographs or entire journal volumes, or "Scan & Deliver" for specific articles or book chapters.

 Courtesy borrowers should use the "Request" form for all requests.